atquil/java-LTS-versions-feature/java8.md

 3. It's Lazy and evaluates code only when required.
 4. One element is visited only once in it's lifetime.

+Streams:
+- Serial Stream till we use parallelStream to leverage multi-thread
+- LazyStream: Streams are Lazy loading, as till the **terminal operation** like **collect, forEach or reduce** is invoked, intermediate operations like filter, map and sorted are not executed.
 There are many use-case for Stream, listing some of them here ::

 ```java